 Some parts can be assembled in a “light manufacturing” environment to build out parts for your manufacturing process.
 The automatic or manual assembly orders can be edited to match your specific requirements.
 The system will re-cost and re-price the assembled component based on any changes.

-If necessary, the manufacturing module can be customized to add almost any capability if there are unique processes providing competitive advantage or improving your profitability.
+If necessary, Business Central’s manufacturing module can be customized to add almost any capability if there are unique processes providing competitive advantage or improving your profitability.

-- Are a mid-market manufacturing organization with one or more shops but not requiring capacity scheduling across more than one location at a time
+- You are a mid-market manufacturing organization with one or more shops but do not require capacity scheduling across more than one location at a time

-- Want a fully integrated financial, distribution, purchasing, sales, warehousing, and manufacturing system from one vendor with real-time updates
+- You want a fully integrated, all-in-one financial, distribution, purchasing, sales, warehousing, and manufacturing system with real-time visibility and updates

-- Require, either now or later, shop floor routings with resource capacities, either machine or labor, for managing your manufacturing processes, tracking costs by stage, determining production order delivery date, and current processing status
+- You require, either now or later, shop floor routings with resource capacities, either machine or labor, for managing your manufacturing processes, tracking costs by stage, determining production order delivery date, and current processing status

-- Currently don’t require a complex, rules-based configurator or are willing to implement from a choice of third-party options, which means you need to have your rules carefully defined
+- You don’t currently require a complex, rules-based configurator or you are willing to implement from a choice of third-party options, which means you have your rules carefully defined

-- Need complex MRP requirements able to manage time elements in inventory purchases or the manufacture of sub-components
+- You need complex MRP requirements able to manage time elements in inventory purchases or the manufacture of sub-components

-- Want to manage scrap at various levels in the manufacturing process
+- You want to manage scrap at various levels in the manufacturing process

-- Have a use for a capable kitting or assembly module to manage sub-components
+- You have a use for a capable kitting or assembly module to manage sub-components

-- Have unique processes that won’t be found in any manufacturing system but are important to your profitability or competitive advantage
+- You have unique processes that won’t be found in any manufacturing system but are important to your profitability or competitive advantage

 - Highly configured items including the need for a complex rules-based matrix of options